Measure Implementation

 Special requirements

-The sending judicial authority may set conditions for using the information or evidence in the foreign state.
-In such a case it will verify at the authority of another Member State in advance, whether it consents to such conditions.
+The sending judicial authority may set conditions for using the information or evidence in another State.
+In such a case it should verify with the authority of another Member State in advance, whether it consents to such conditions.

 NEXT MEASURE